California Car (railcar): History

 California Cars on San Joaquin and Capitol Corridor trains at Oakland in 1998.
-Take note of the California Cab Car's square headlight configuration which, in later years of service, was not FRA compliant.
-The headlights were changed in 2005 to form a triangular headlight configuration which was the standard FRA headlight requirement.

 In early 1998, documents obtained by the Contra Costa Times under the California Public Records Act revealed that in some cars floor panels were sagging and the suspension system was deemed "highly suspect and potentially unstable."
 Caltrans staff members and consultants warned that the cars did not live up to their cost and recommended extending warranties on floor panels for five years.
 Despite those warnings, Caltrans signed a settlement with the manufacturer in which Amerail agreed to make some repairs and agreed to warranty coverage only through August 1999.
 Caltrans defended the cars, calling them fundamentally sound and saying the settlement was the best deal available as Amerail was preparing to go out of business.

 After the problematic delivery of the California Car, Amtrak set out to create a more advanced and reliable second generation of Bi-Level intercity car.
 These newer cars, dubbed the "Surfliner" were ordered from Alstom in February 1998 and were delivered between 2000 and 2001.
 The delivery of the new cars allowed Caltrans to remove the California Cars from the heavily used San Diegan route and assign them to operate only on the less demanding Capitol Corridor and San Joaquins routes.

 Because of ongoing issues with the California Cars, Caltrans decided in 2009 to overhaul the roughly 10 year old fleet, about 10 years ahead of schedule.
 Caltrans awarded the $13 million overhaul contract to Alstom, the manufacturer of the Surfliner cars.
 Between 2009 and 2012, Alstom repaired the cars at its Mare Island, California, facility; the work included a complete replacement of the door systems.
 The overhaul has significantly improved reliability of the California Cars, which still see heavy use on the Capitol Corridor and Gold Runner routes.